“IT IS POSSIBLE TO KNOW THE COST OF EVERYTHING, BUT THE VALUE OF NOTHING"

 Enhancing biodiversity and its benefits for health and wellbeing.

 In addition to potential savings to the NHS through reduced medication, and to the cost of Adult and Social Care and Mental Health Services, it has been estimated that in the UK Parks, Open Spaces and the Natural Environment save the Exchequer around £111 million per year based solely on a reduction in GP visits.
 Aggregated across the UK an estimated £34.2 billion worth of wellbeing benefits per year are delivered by frequent use of parks and green spaces.
 (Fields in Trust: Revaluing Parks and Green Spaces 2018).

 the PARKS FOR health INITIATIVE

-The Toolkit provides an audit of your Park, and allows the development of a Parks Health Strategy.
+The Toolkit allows you to produce a Health Audit of your Park, and forms the basis for the development of a Park Health Strategy.
 It brings together health and well-being, the environment and biodiversity within a single assessment model.
-Utilising an easy to use on-line survey, the Toolkit delivers the following::
+Utilising an easy to use on-line survey, the Toolkit delivers the following:

 It places Parks and Green Spaces within Primary Prevention alongside Public Health and Social Prescribing.

-It identifies practical interventions which can improve health and well-being across a wide range of health criteria; Community initiatives, Accessibility, Mental Wellbeing, Physical Activity, and Environment and Biodiversity.
+It identifies practical interventions which can improve health and well-being across the following health criteria; Community initiatives, Accessibility, Mental Wellbeing, Physical Activity, and Environment and Biodiversity.

-It allows decisions and investments in local Parks and Green Spaces to be based upon objective evidence based assessment, rather than subjective opinion.
+It allows decisions and investments in local Parks and Green Spaces to be based upon objective data rather than subjective opinion and personal preference.

-It links Parks as health assets, with Health Promotion, Social Prescribing and Workplace Wellbeing.
+It links Parks as health assets, with Health Promotion and Social Prescribing.